Sampling Devices for In-line near Infrared Spectroscopy Monitoring of Powder Blend Homogeneity in Continuous Manufacturing

 Anders has experience both from R&D and manufacturing & supply and has an extensive network of collaborators within and outside AstraZeneca, as well as an active science career with 40 published papers, including three patents in the field of life science.
 His academic partners over the years have included the Royal Institute of Technology in Stockholm and Lund University, and the research has been focused on near-infrared spectroscopy and transmission Raman spectroscopy.
 Today, he is active in a collaboration on THz spectroscopy with Chalmers University of Technology in Gothenburg, Sweden.

-Followed by an Industry Perspective Presented by Ed Gooding, MicroNIR Photonic Applications Specialist at VIAVI Solutions
+Presented by Ed Gooding, MicroNIR Photonic Applications Specialist at VIAVI Solutions

 Ed Gooding is an expert in optical spectroscopy and a chemometrics enthusiast.
 His PhD thesis work at the University of Pennsylvania involved ultrafast dynamics of small molecules in solution.
 As a postdoctoral associate at the University of Pittsburgh he built a nanosecond temperature jump apparatus to monitor peptide and protein folding via time-resolved UV resonance Raman spectroscopy.
 He continued research into peptide folding dynamics via CD and FTIR at Swarthmore College.
 Ed was Spectroscopy Product Line Manager at Princeton Instruments and later worked at a hyperspectral imaging startup.
 He joined Viavi Solutions in 2018 as a Field Applications Engineer.